-- Appendix 1 ~ lined pages in exercise books - Appendix 2 ~ square pages in mathematics exercise books - Plain pages ~ the date and headings should be the same as for lined paper. - Margins (ruler width) should be drawn in exercise books from Year 2 (at teacher's discretion).
-2 squares should be used as the margin on squared paper. - A piece of work should be ruled off and the next piece of work continued underneath when there is a reasonable space remaining.
+- Appendix 1 ~ lined pages in exercise books - Appendix 2 ~ square pages in mathematics exercise books - Plain pages ~ the date and headings should be the same as for lined paper. - Margins (ruler width) should be drawn in exercise books from Year 2 progressing to a 2cm margin (at teacher's discretion).
+2 squares should be used as the margin on squared paper.

+• A piece of work should be ruled off and the next piece of work continued underneath when there is a reasonable space remaining.
 The ruler line should be on the next line under the writing or figures.